-- High with certainty of B in the northern section of the proposed withdrawal area. - High with certainty of D in the southern section of the proposed withdrawal area.
+- High with a certainty level of B in the northern section of the proposed withdrawal area. - High with a certainty level of D in the southern section of the proposed withdrawal area.

 There are no leasable resources classified as having a moderate potential.